Edit Individual Files on Remote Hosts

 To start editing a file, double click its name or select the file name in the Remote Host Tool Window, and choose Edit Remote File from the context menu.

 The file opens in the CLion editor, without being added or downloaded to the local project.

 When you work with a remote file, a special toolbar appears at the top of the editor, showing the editing status ("The file is identical to the remote one" or "The file has been changed.
 Upload?".

-As it has been mentioned above, an individual file is not added to a project.
-As a result, all the changes to it are discarded as soon as you close the file or the currently opened project unless these changes have been uploaded.
-To prevent losing your data accidentally, CLion displays the following dialog box when you attempt to close the edited file or the entire project:
+Note that an individual file is not added to a project.
+As a result, all changes are discarded as soon as you close the file or the currently opened project unless these changes have been uploaded.
+To prevent losing your data, CLion displays the following dialog when you attempt to close the edited file or the entire project.